pulilab/django-skel2/README.md

 - pip
 - virtualenv/wrapper (optional)

+## Features ##

+The following apps are included by default:

+* django storages
+* south
+* django hilbert

+If you install the development packages, development requires:

+* django extensions
+* django nose
+* django pdb

+### SSL settings ###

+Be default ssl is enabled, and set to be forced for the admin site.

 ## Installation ##
 ### Creating the environment ###
 Create a virtual python enviroment for the project.